sue smith

 Development and content

-For several years I worked as a freelance web / multimedia developer and content creator–I did a ton of technical writing on coding topics.
+For several years I worked as a freelance web developer and content creator.
+I did a ton of technical writing on coding topics.
 I would learn how to code something, then author content to help others learn it.

-Development projects included websites and multimedia applications for a range of clients, including an online graffiti drawing app and web-to-print software, as well as a long-term engagement with a local authority, building games and interactive components targeting child protection / health education issues.
+Development projects included websites and multimedia applications for a range of clients, including an online graffiti drawing app and web-to-print software, as well as a long-term engagement with a local public service organization, building games and interactive components targeting child protection / health education issues.

 Masters course

 In a desperate attempt to retrain and improve my career prospects, in 2006 I went back to Glasgow uni at almost 30.
-This intense course equipped me with a foundation in software development–we learned Java to an advanced level and some practical basics on a load of other languages and technologies.
+This intense course equipped me with a foundation in software development.
+We learned Java to an advanced level and some foundations in a load of other languages and technologies.
 It was a huge challenge, but in the end I was awarded a distinction and the class prize.